Изображения страниц

 [ocr errors]

 Some authorities hold that Col. D'Este had a rightful claim to the throne of Hanover, the Royal Marriage Act affecting only the succession to the English crown.
-G. W. E. R.

-one of
+of

-The Royal Marriage Act expediency to safeguard the Royal family, and so many of the sons of George III. tried to evade it that the King found himself forced into a very strict observance of the Act, for he saw the danger of complications with subjects when his son or sons came to It was also expediency, temthe throne. pered by affection, which led Queen Victoria to disregard the Act in the case of her uncle, the Duke of Sussex.
+pered by affection, which led Queen Victoria to disregard the Act in the case of her uncle, the Duke of Sussex.
 She knew that he would never come to the throne, that no children would result from the union, and that he had from her babyhood shown more thought for her than had all the other uncles together.
-Though Sussex joined his royal brothers in their jealousy of Prince Albert, he was always the first to give way to Her When the trouble about Majesty's desires. the Prince's precedence occurred in the House, he was quick to seize the opportunity by sending a message to the Queen that he desired an important favour, and Her Majesty at once guessed that this was in connexion with Lady Cecilia Underwood.
+Though Sussex joined his royal brothers in their jealousy of Prince Albert, he was always the first to give way to Her Majesty's desires.
+When the trouble about the Prince's precedence occurred in the House, he was quick to seize the opportunity by sending a message to the Queen that he desired an important favour, and Her Majesty at once guessed that this was in connexion with Lady Cecilia Underwood.

 Hampton-on-Thames.

-THE TIMES' BANANAS (11 S. ix.
+THE TIMES: BANANAS (11 S. ix.
 503).The statement of The Times as to the early importation of bananas to the United States does not strike me as quite correct.
 I was born in the summer of 1850 near New York, and lived in that city (save when at school in New Hampshire) till the summer of 1864, when I came to Europe.
 Now I distinctly recollect that at some time during those fourteen years-probably in the late fifties or the early sixties-bananas were very common in New York, and I used to go to market in the early morning with my father to buy them for breakfast.
-We often did this, so that more than a few bunches must have been imported to New York long before 1864.
+We often did this, so that more than a few bunches " must have been imported to New York long before 1864.
 W. A. B. COOLIDGE.

 66

 LOCH CHESNEY (11 S. ix.
 389, 433, 495).The surname Chesney still occurs in Galloway, but it is not common.
 The only person of that name mentioned in The County Directory' of Scotland is "James Chesney, Kirkmagill, Stoneykirk, Wigtownshire."
 The mention of Stoneykirk reminds one that the name has nothing to do with stones.
+It is a dedication to St. Stephen (who, indeed, was stoned to death).
+Steenie," being the familiar form of Stephen in Lowland Scots, became corrupted into "Staney," which being misunderstood, it was thought genteel to write, as in English, "Stoney."

 66